 If you’re training off-road it’s best to train on trails you can confidently and comfortably ride.
 Especially when you’re doing a more strenuous workout When you’re pushing the limits of your fitness, and you’re feeling fatigued from hard work, something that you might normally be able to ride could cause you to crash.
 Try and avoid trails that require you to push your technical abilities.
 Save the technical work for skills practice on your easy days

 If you’re an off-road athlete It’s also best to avoid doing intervals on heavily trafficked trails.
-In general, doing intervals up singletrack with two way traffic has the potential to be dangerous.
+For example, doing intervals up singletrack with two-way traffic has the potential to be dangerous.
 Try to do intervals up trails that aren’t popular descents.
 If you do ride a popular trail with lots of trail users, go with the flow of traffic and maybe try to ride at times when there are fewer people on the trail, if possible.